mada360/Chrono-Lux/Final Report/Sections/Specification.md

 Scope creep                     Low            Avoid implementing features not outlined.

-Communication with supervisor   Low            Mitigate by keeping in regular contact.
+Communication with supervisor   Low            Reduce by keeping in regular contact.
 ----------------------------------------------------------------------------------------------------------

 Table: List of risks.